 On April 21, 2022 ("Closing Date"), the Company acquired all of the issued and outstanding shares of Equinox's indirect wholly-owned subsidiary, which in turn owns subsidiaries that ultimately own 100% of the Mercedes Mine.
 As part of this transaction, the Company paid cash consideration of \$75 million, including \$60 million provided directly to Equinox by Sandstorm Gold Ltd. ("Sandstorm"), and issued 24,730,000 Bear Creek common shares to Equinox.
-For the \$60 million cash consideration that Sandstorm provided directly to Equinox, the Company assumed obligations in the form of a convertible debenture of \$22.5 million and Gold Purchase Agreement ("GPA") of \$37.5 million.
-The Company was also required to make a deferred cash payment of \$25 million on or before October 21, 2022 and pay a 2% Net Smelter Return on the metal produced from the Mercedes concessions to Equinox.
+For the \$60 million cash consideration that Sandstorm provided directly to Equinox, the Company assumed obligations in the form of a convertible debenture of \$22.5 million and a Gold Purchase Agreement ("GPA") of \$37.5 million.
+The Company was also required to make a deferred cash payment of \$25 million on or before October 21, 2022 and pay a 2% Net Smelter Return ("NSR") on the metal produced from the Mercedes concessions to Equinox.
+In addition, Elemental Royalties Corp ("Elemental") acquired a 1% NSR royalty on the Mercedes gold-silver mine in July 2018, payable from the earlier of either a 450,000 ounces of gold production hurdle or July 28, 2022, the Company started making NSR payments on the metal produced from the Mercedes to Elemental from July 28, 2022 onwards.

 Under the GPA Bear Creek will sell to Sandstorm 600 ounces of gold per month for 42 months (a total of 25,200 ounces) at a price equal to 7.5% of the London Bullion Market Association's PM fix on the day before the delivery date.
-After that, the Company will sell to Sandstorm 4.4% of gold produced by Mercedes at a price equal to 25% of the London Bullion Market Association's PM fix on the day before the delivery date.
+After that, the Company will sell 4.4% of gold produced by Mercedes to Sandstorm at a price equal to 25% of the London Bullion Market Association's PM fix on the day before the delivery date.
 Sandstorm will also be granted a right of first refusal on any future royalties, streams, or similar transactions from the Mercedes mining concessions.

 Sandstorm provided the Company with \$22.5 million on the Closing Date and subscribed to the Convertible Debenture issued by the Company.
-The Convertible Debenture matures on its third anniversary, bears a 6% coupon and allows the holder to convert the principal, in whole or in part, into common shares of the Company at any time before maturity at CDN\$1.51 per common share.
+The Convertible Debenture matures on its third anniversary, bears a 6% coupon, and allows the holder to convert the principal, in whole or in part, into common shares of the Company at any time before maturity at CDN\$1.51 per common share.
 The Convertible Debenture can be prepaid in whole or in part with ten days' notice.

 Mercedes is located in the state of Sonora, northwest Mexico, within the Cucurpe municipality (30 19'47" N latitude and 110 29'02" W longitude).
 The Mine is located 250 km northeast of Hermosillo, Sonora's capital city, and 300 km south of Tucson, Arizona, United States.
-The Mercedes Mine began production in 2011 and to December 31, 2022 had processed 7.03 million tonnes grading 4.16 grams per tonne of gold and 44.7 grams per tonne of silver yielding approximately 889,640 ounces of gold and 3,648,292 ounces of silver.

-Mercedes is a mechanized, ramp-access, underground mine with five underground mining areas: Mercedes; Barrancas; Lupita; Diluvio; and Rey de Oro.
+Mercedes is a mechanized, ramp-access underground mine with five underground mining areas: Mercedes, Barrancas, Lupita, Diluvio, and Rey de Oro.
 Ore is hauled to the surface and stockpiled on the surface near the individual portals.
 Ore from the Barrancas, Lupita, Diluvio, and Rey de Oro mines is subsequently hauled to a common stockpile area near the jaw crusher.